How do I know whether my product finder provides good advice?

 Aiden shows your customer's answers for each advice, so that your customer knows why the advice fits perfectly or less well.
 For answers such as 'Yes' and 'No', you can provide clear advice with custom answer labels.
 You create a custom answer label for the answer in the Conversation section.

-3. Make sure that the 'Best match' is really the best match
+3. Make sure that the 'Best match' really is the best match

-Good advice looks like this: The 'Best Match' fits all answers perfectly or at least well, but certainly not badly.
+Good advice looks like this: the 'Best Match' fits all answers perfectly or at least well, but certainly not badly.

 If you see that the advice is not good enough for several answer combinations, then read on!